eugenia1984/Python-courses/README.md

 * 08-funciones-con-numeros.py: Function example: addition, subtraction, multiplication and division

+* 09-buenas-practicas.py : Explanation of how to comment code and spacing and order tips (good practices)

 ## Content 🚀
 _This Project only has one master branch, it was a small project so it did not need more branches._